ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     To account for the fact that this asynchronous design leads to some degree of off-policiness on the EnvRunners (models are not always synched back to EnvRunners right after a new version of the weights is available), APPO uses a procedure called v-trace, `described in the IMPALA paper here <https://arxiv.org/abs/1802.01561>`__.
-    APPO scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learner workers for updating the model(s).
+    APPO scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model(s).

 **Tuned examples:**
 `PongNoFrameskip-v4 <https://github.com/ray-project/ray/blob/master/rllib/tuned_examples/appo/pong-appo.yaml>`__